12 Strings, factors, and dates

 12.1 Character vectors

-A string in R is a character vector of length 1. "hello" is not a special string type; it is character(1), the same kind of atomic vector you met in Section 4.2.
+A string in R is a character vector of length 1.
+There is no special string type: "hello" is character(1), the same kind of atomic vector you met in Section 4.2.

 x <- "hello"